 Both smartphones have the same portrait mode; offering 1x or 3x portraits, depending on how much background you want to include.

 In reality, it is almost impossible to tell which was taken with which phone; they produce almost identical images.
 If we had to pick one, we’d say the S23 Ultra is ever so slightly better, but it’s a very close call.
-If you viewed each in isolation you’d conclude that they were both great.
+If you viewed each in isolation you’d be impressed with both.

 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: Video